 - The concentration has been rising steadily, and mean global temperatures along with it, since the time of the Industrial Revolution;

-- The most abundant GHG, carbon dioxide (CO2), is the product of burning fossil fuels.
+- The most abundant GHG, accounting for about two-thirds of GHGs, carbon dioxide (CO2), is largely the product of burning fossil fuels.

 The UN Intergovernmental Panel on Climate Change (IPCC)

-The Intergovernmental Panel on Climate Change (IPCC) was set up by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) to provide an objective source of scientific information.
-The year 2013 provided more clarity about human-generated climate change than ever before.
-The UN Intergovernmental Panel on Climate Change (IPCC) released its Fifth Assessment Report which looked at the science of climate change.
+The Intergovernmental Panel on Climate Change (IPCC) was set up by the World Meteorological Organization (WMO) and United Nations Environment to provide an objective source of scientific information.
+In 2013 the IPCC provided more clarity about the role of human activities in climate change when it released its Fifth Assessment Report.
 It is categorical in its conclusion: climate change is real and human activities are the main cause.

 Fifth Assessment Report

 The report provides a comprehensive assessment of sea level rise, and its causes, over the past few decades.
-It also estimates cumulative CO2 emissions since pre-industrial times and provides a CO2 budget for future emissions to limit warming to less than 2 °C. About half of this maximum amount was already emitted by 2011.
-Thanks to the IPCC, this is what we know:
+It also estimates cumulative CO2 emissions since pre-industrial times and provides a CO2 budget for future emissions to limit warming to less than 2°C. About half of this maximum amount was already emitted by 2011.
+The report found that:

 - Oceans have warmed, the amounts of snow and ice have diminished and the sea level has risen.
 From 1901 to 2010, the global average sea level rose by 19 cm as oceans expanded due to warming and ice melted.
 The sea ice extent in the Arctic has shrunk in every successive decade since 1979, with 1.07 × 106 km² of ice loss per decade.

-- Given current concentrations and ongoing emissions of greenhouse gases, it is likely that the end of this century will see a 1–2° C increase in global mean temperature above the 1990 level (about 1.5–2.5° C above the pre-industrial level).
+- Given current concentrations and ongoing emissions of greenhouse gases, it is likely that by the end of this century global mean temperature will continue to rise above the pre-industrial level.
 The world’s oceans will warm and ice melt will continue.
 Average sea level rise is predicted to be 24–30 cm by 2065 and 40–63 cm by 2100 relative to the reference period of 1986–2005.
 Most aspects of climate change will persist for many centuries, even if emissions are stopped.

 There is alarming evidence that important tipping points, leading to irreversible changes in major ecosystems and the planetary climate system, may already have been reached or passed.
 Ecosystems as diverse as the Amazon rainforest and the Arctic tundra, may be approaching thresholds of dramatic change through warming and drying.
 Mountain glaciers are in alarming retreat and the downstream effects of reduced water supply in the driest months will have repercussions that transcend generations.